andreimuntean/A3C/README.md

 Uses environments provided by [OpenAI Gym](https://gym.openai.com/).

 ## Preprocessing
 Each frame is transformed into a 47×47 grayscale image with 32-bit float values between 0 and 1.
+No image cropping is performed.
+Reward signals are restricted to -1, 0 and 1.

 ## Network Architecture
 The input layer consists of a 47×47 grayscale image.